 Street setbacks refer to the space between the public sidewalk and a building.
-The images above reflect a range of setback conditions allowed in zoning districts throughout the Lincoln Avenue Specific Plan.
+The images below reflect a range of setback conditions allowed in zoning districts throughout the Fair Oaks / Orange Grove Specific Plan Area.
 Setback standards create a consistent streetwall and help achieve an appropriate level of interaction between the public realm and private properties.
 Setbacks can enhance the building frontage zone by providing room for landscaping and outdoor dining.
 Wider setbacks provide a buffer between the sidewalk and residential properties.
 These examples are illustrative and may not reflect all applicable development standards.

-Example of 0 - 3 foot setback
+Example of a 0-5' setback

-Example of 3 - 5 foot setback
+Example of a 5-10' setback

-Example of 5 -10 foot setback
+Example of an approximately 10' setback

-Example of 10 - 15 foot setback
+Example of a 15-20' setback